tekaratzas/lit-cli/README.md

 ### 1. A command to create a new Issue and Branch at the same time.

-lit checkout -b "description of problem"
+lit checkout -b "Issue Title" -d "Description of Issue" -t f

-- Runs description through ChatGPT 4o-mini to generate issue title, description + determine if it's a bug/Feature/Improvement.
+- Parses arguments
 - Creates new Linear Issue
 - Generates the Linear automation friendly branch name (exactly how Linear does it in the UI)
 - Does git checkout -b LinearbranchName